- Worksheet Sessions

 - DMOI: Discrete Mathematics: an Open Introduction by Oscar Levin

-- Proof: Book of Proof by Richard Hammack
+- BOP: Book of Proof by Richard Hammack

-- Rosen: Discrete Mathematics and Its Applications by Kenneth Rosen (Solutions)
+- DMA: Discrete Mathematics and Its Applications by Kenneth Rosen (Solutions)

 My goal is to create an inclusive and welcoming learning experience for everyone.
 I try to use language, examples and exercises that promote a sense of belonging to the field of mathematics and computer science, but please let me know if there is anything I can do to improve.